mistrk7/librarians-balance/README.md

 ## Customisable Trades

-Place an Enchanted Book on a Librarian's Lectern, and their first or second book trade will change to the one you entered.
-From there, the **emerald** price is calculated based on two parameters from that book; the **best enchantment** & the **number of enchantments**, using a formula that you can find in the file (book_price_calculator.py).
-The actual logic is ported into (calculate_price_book.mcfunction) because it's easier to prototype the functionality in Python before bringing it over in game.
-To learn how that works you can look at the code, but a simple explanation is below.
+Enchanted books are placeable on lecterns.
+Librarians adapt their enchanted book trade to what's on their lectern.
+The **emerald** price gets updated based on two parameters from that book; the **best enchantment** & the **number of enchantments**.
+A simple explanation is below.
+The logic was written in Python before I ported it over to mcfunction.
 <h6>(spoilers, maybe??)</h6>

 ### Price of enchantment = price(best enchantment) * number of enchantments </h3>

+- The '**number of enchantments**' is a count of vanilla enchantments on the book.
-- The '**best enchantment**' is usually the highest level the book has correlating to a price (below)
+- The '**best enchantment**' is the price of the highest level enchantment on a book (below)
   ##### Level 1 = 7 Emeralds  |  Level 2 = 14 Emeralds  |  Level 3 = 21 Emeralds  |  Level 4 = 36 Emeralds  |  Level 5 = 48 Emeralds
-- Otherwise if it's one of the following special enchantments, that price is overwritten into the 'best enchantment' value.
+- If there's one of the following special enchantments, that price is overwritten into the 'best enchantment' value.
   <h5> frost_walker, fire_aspect, soul_speed, swift_sneak, wind_burst... = 24 EMERALDS </h5>
   <h5> flame, infinity, multishot... = 36 EMERALDS </h5>
   <h5> channeling, aqua_affinity, silk_touch... = 48 EMERALDS </h5>
   <h5> mending... = 52 EMERALDS </h5>
-- The '**number of enchantments**' works by counting all the vanilla enchantments present.
-That number is then multiplied by the best enchantment's price to get the final price.
+- 'number of enchantments' is then multiplied by the 'best enchantment' price to get the final price.
 Sadly **custom enchantments** do not count.
 This is a limitation with the datapack.
 - If it's above 64, then it gets divided by 9 rounded to the lowest denominator, and converted into Emerald Blocks.
 Discounts get removed.
 - If a price can't be placed the book is invalidated and classed as 'too complex'

 ## Treasure Enchantments & Sealed Books

-With customisable trades, enchantment individuality can become trivial when all you need to get more is to place the book down and trade for more with emeralds.
-The '**sealed**' books system was created to prevent others from duplicating duplicates of treasured enchantments like Wind Burst or Soul Speed.
-Their copies are labelled as 'Sealed' and can't be placed on lecterns, meaning that their exclusive purpose is to apply on gear.
+With custom trades the uniqueness of enchantments could get lost because anybody could take a copy from their friend and produce as many more as they want.
+The '**sealed**' books system prevents this by nerfing duplicated books, making them unable to be placed on lecterns, so their exclusive purpose is to apply on gear.

 **Sealed books** are designed to keep enchantments valuable throughout a server economy.
 If a master enchantment book produces sealed variants, it's up to the player how they want to distribute it.